NexusWasLost/winbun64/README.md

 **IMPORTANT:** WinBun64 depends on Windows provided Libraries such as `dxgi`, `dxguid` and `ole32` as it uses `DXGI` for GPU information therefore these needs to be linked while producing an `exe`.

 Additional info:
   1. The `-I` flag tells the compiler to check for include headers in the specified directory.
 The path to `winbun.h` and `winbun_functions.h` must be provided here.

   2. The `-L` flag tells the compiler to check for the library (`.a` file or `.lib` file) in the specified directory.
 The path to `libwinbun.a` must be provided here.

   3. The `-l:` is used to specify linking hence tells the compiler to link against the library `libwinbun.a`.

 ## 🔨 Building from Source

 The library can be built from source if needed.

-*Pre-requisites* -
+*Pre-requisites* :
   1. C compiler: GCC preferred, can even use Clang.

   2. make for makefiles.
+  &nbsp;

 1. Clone the repository